Social Democrats (Socialdemokraterna)

 Jan Björklund.
 Photo: Erik Simander/TT

 Party: The Liberal Party is part of the centre-right Alliance.
 Its core supporters are middle-class voters.
-The party is focused on improving education, encouraging more open immigration, joining Nato and nuclear expansion.
+The party is focused on improving education, being open-but-tough on immigration, joining Nato and nuclear expansion.
 It also promotes what it calls “feminism without socialism”, aiming to secure equal opportunities by investing in work sectors dominated by women and encouraging men to share childcare responsibilities.
 The party has had a tough time in the polls in recent years, with an approval rating of 3.5 percent below the Riksdag watermark registered in April 2015, and despite managing to improve to around the 5-6 percent mark in 2017, they have not been able to capitalize on the trouble coalition partners the Moderates are experiencing in the same way the Centre Party have.
-It used to be called 'Folkpartiet' ('the people's party') up until last year, when it changed its name to 'Liberalerna'
+It used to be called 'Folkpartiet' ('the people's party') up until 2015, when it changed its name to 'Liberalerna' .

 Number of seats: 19